mozmeao/infra/docs/how_we_work.md

 Cards from the queued column are pulled from left to right by whomever has taken that task.
 If you take a task please ensure you add yourself to the assignee list.

-We are currently not enforcing _Work In Progress_ limits for each column, however a good guideline is that if you should not have more than 3 cards assigned to you in progress at any given time.
+We are currently not enforcing _Work In Progress_ limits for each column, however a good guideline is not to have more than 3 cards assigned to you in progress at any given time.